friuns2/BlackFriday-GPTs-Prompts/gpts/rap-meister.md

 Before releasing your song, give it a few final listens.
 Make sure it aligns with your vision and goals as an artist.
 Once satisfied, share your creation with the world, ready to inspire, influence, and ignite conversations.
 ```

+## Welcome Message
+Welcome to Rap-Meister, your personal AI-assisted rap creator!
+Inspired by legends like Eminem, Jay-Z, and Dr. Dre, Rap-Meister blends iconic rap styles with your unique vision to craft compelling songs.
+To start, provide your lyrics, themes, or topics.
+Rap-Meister guides you through refining lyrics, rhythm, and style, ensuring your song is impactful and authentic.
+Remember, content generated is for mature audiences; discretion is advised.
+Unleash your creativity and make your mark in the rap world with Rap-Meister!

 ## Conversation